Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    | Menu:     :menuselection:`Key --> Clean Keyframes`
    | Hotkey:   :kbd:`X`

-*Clean Keyframes* resets the keyframe tangents to their auto-clamped shape, if they have been modified.
+*Clean Keyframes* resets the keyframe tangents on selected keyframes to their auto-clamped shape, if they have been modified.

 .. list-table::